-I’ve written before about the importance of having the right morning routine—but today, I want to pan back and talk about something even more basic: Simply put, the way you structure your days can have a big impact on your productivity.
+I’ve written before about the importance of having the right morning routine for maximum productivity but today, I want to pan back and talk about something even more basic: Simply put, the way you structure your days can have a big impact on your productivity.
 It’s not enough to have a to-do list; to maximize your energy, your creativity, your time, and your focus, what you really need to do is think about when you’re going to do things, and in what order.

 Let me show you what I mean.